estherlin/dual-laplace/README.md

 ### Run

-From within the `build` directory, issue:
+From within the `build` directory, run with:

     ./tetra
 A glfw app should launch displaying a 3D cube.